 - entering a space that’s air-conditioned or kept at cool temperatures, like a walk-in freezer

 In general, the temperature you’re exposed to has to be less than 39°F (4°C) to develop symptoms.

 If you have cold urticaria, exposure to these cold temperatures causes your body to release histamines, which triggers symptoms.

-CU most often develops in both men and women as young adults.
+CU most often develops in young adults.

 About half of people who have the condition, as time goes on, will either have significant symptom improvement or not experience any more CU within 6 years.